bkniffler/sequelize-revisions/README.md

 # Sequelize-Revisions
-Enables document revisions and the trails of each revision.
+Enables document revisions and the exact changes of each revision.
-The trails make use of https://github.com/kpdecker/jsdiff to compose differences that might be displayed in a nice way:
+The changes make use of https://github.com/kpdecker/jsdiff to compose differences that might be displayed in a nice way:
 <img src="https://raw.githubusercontent.com/kpdecker/jsdiff/master/images/node_example.png" alt="Example">

 ## Usage